Hello, good people.

 4. 20 November, I was excited; no glasses after today!
 Or so I thought… I was under the laser, about to start, when I was told it’d stopped working.
 Having had my ‘flaps’ done, I then had to go and sit with watery eyes in the recovery room for about 20 mins, nerves increasing.
 Eventually, I went back in and had 2 seconds of laser treatment before the machine broke again.
 I was asked to wait again in the recovery room.
 After about half an hour I was told that an engineer was on his way to fix the machine, but I’d have a two hour wait minimum.

 All other patients would be moved to Harley Street but I must remain.
 I was quite stressed and the staff apologised, but my surgeon said: “I promise I’ll finish your eyes today.”
 It was suggested I go out and have some lunch in a restaurant – not likely to work for me, seeing as my eyes were constantly watering and sore.
-So, both myself and my husband sat and waited.
+So, both myself and my partner sat and waited.
 And waited.
 I couldn’t even read so I mostly just sat with my eyes closed.
 Eventually, I was told the laser surgery couldn’t be completed today, that it was too risky and I should go home and return the next day.
 I was told that Optical Express would cover any travel expenses.

-Both myself and my husband had taken a day off of work for nothing, and returned home feeling rather stressed.
+Both myself and my partner had taken a day off of work for nothing, and returned home feeling rather stressed.
 The rest of my day was ruined; I didn’t get home until about 4pm and I couldn’t really do much with sore eyes – which wouldn’t have mattered to me had I had 20/20 vision but I still needed my glasses, of course.
 I was suffering for no reward.

 5. 21 November, I returned and my laser surgery was completed.
 My surgeon made me feel taken care of and made up a little for the previous day (his efforts to redeem Optical Express have since been undone with the other issues I’ve had below, however).